 Receiving an Iran visa is not that complex for citizens of many countries.
 Most tourists can receive an Iran visa on arrival with ease.
 All 10 nationalities are the exceptions and require it in advance including Colombia, Somali, England, Canada, USA, Bangladesh, Jordon, Iraq, Afghanistan, Pakistan, and India.

 Canada, England and USA citizens do not have the possibility of receiving a visa in person and must apply through valid travel agencies.

-Keep in mind that visa on arrival is only available at the airports for tourists in Iran.
+Keep in mind that a visa on arrival is only available at the airports for tourists in Iran.

 5-Import and export rules

 As all the luggage will be checked with X-ray, you should be careful about carrying the following objects:

 – Alcoholic Drinks, Weapons, and drugs are illegal to both import and export